5 Strategies for Faster Permit Approvals

 5. Make All Requested Corrections

-If you need help with your permit applications or want support managing the process, schedule time to talk with one Permit Place’s permit experts.
+If you need help with your permit applications or want support managing the process, schedule a time to talk with one of Permit Place’s permit experts.

 Schedule Time to Talk